Claremont McKenna College: Athletics

-Athletes from CMC compete alongside athletes from Harvey Mudd College and Scripps College as the Claremont-Mudd-Scripps Stags and Athenas.
-The teams participate in NCAA Division III in the Southern California Intercollegiate Athletic Conference.
+CMC athletes compete alongside their counterparts at Harvey Mudd College and Scripps College as the Claremont-Mudd-Scripps Stags and Athenas.

+The teams joined the NCAA Division III in the Southern California Intercollegiate Athletic Conference (SCIAC) in 1958.
 The mascot for the men's teams is Stanley the Stag, and the women's teams are the Athenas.
 Their colors are cardinal and gold.
 In 2016, a new 144,000 square-foot recreation facility, named the Roberts Pavilion, was completed.

-Athletics history

-According to the Division III Fall Learfield Director's Cup Standings for the 2016–2017 year, CMS ranks 12th among all Division III programs, and first among SCIAC colleges.

-Sports

-There are 21 men's and women's teams.